Sunday, July 27, 2025

 “Holy, holy, holy is the LORD of hosts; the whole earth is full of his glory!”

-Just as these greatest of celestial beings, the seraphim, cover their face with their folded wings in humility in the presence of God, we too fold our hands and close our eyes when we pray, for as we do, we enter the very throne room of God.
+Just as these greatest of celestial beings, the seraphim, cover their face with their folded wings in humility in the presence of God, we too aught to fold our hands and close our eyes when we pray, for as we do, we enter the very throne-room of God.

 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.